 Neil Gaiman, Brandon Sanderson, Katherine Addison, Robert Jordan, J.K.
 Rowling, Chuck Wendig, Neil Peart, Martha Wells, Star Wars, Joseph Fink, Jeffrey Cranor, Hillary Clinton, Barack & Michelle Obama, Kevin J. Anderson, my wife Angela, Jeffrey Deaver, and Gary Larson.

 No, I am an atheist.
 People don't ask me that terribly much, but I thought I'd get it out of the way.
 It's not a big deal.
-I just believe in one fewer god than you do.
+There are thousands of gods you don't believe in.
+I just believe in one fewer.

 The first videogame I ever played was Pac-Man on the Atari 2600.
 I've played on old systems like Intellivision and Colecovision, NES, SNES, and Sega Genesis.
 I played the usual fare on those systems.
 I moved into PC gaming after that with titles like Quake and Unreal Tournament.
 Got into MMOs for a while, things like Ultima Online, Earth & Beyond, City of Heroes, World of WarCraft, and EVE Online.
 I went back to consoles with the Xbox One and played far too many hours of Destiny and Destiny 2.
 Upgraded to the Xbox Series X in 2020, and I'm playing Fortnite, ARK, The Outer Worlds, and various Star Wars titles.